PantalaLabs/BionicGlove/README.md

 Every method has one kind of parameter.
 Be careful not to mix the types of parameters or unexpected results may happen.

 1. uint32_t ms - means millisseconds , you can use any unsigned long int number
 2. uint8_t raw - refers to any of the raw data received in the data packet.
-You can use any unsigned 8 bit number, or any of the DEFINES available that starts with "RAW_" :
+You can use any unsigned 8 bit number, or any of the DEFINES available that starts with "DATA_" :

 - #define DATA_F_INDEX 0
 - #define DATA_F_MIDDLE 1